irvirty/irvirty.pages.dev/README.md

 • Themes for the Firefox browser and Geany IDE.
 • WP: SimpleHomepage experimental theme for WordPress (homepage, blog, microblog).
 • Website templates.
-• Other features include news, images, icons, and CSS art.
+• Other: news, images, icons, CSS art, menu for the website, etc.

 ---